-Atherosclerosis, more commonly known as heart disease, is a serious and life-threatening condition.
+Atherosclerosis, more commonly known as hardening of the arteries, is a serious condition.
 Once you’ve been diagnosed with the disease, you’ll need to make very important, lasting lifestyle changes to prevent it further complications.

 The disease starts slowly and progresses over time.
-If you have high cholesterol, the excess cholesterol eventually begins to collect on your artery walls.
-The body then reacts to the buildup by sending white blood cells to attack it, much like they’d attack a bacterial infection.
+If you have high cholesterol, the excess cholesterol can eventually collect and deposit in the artery walls.
+The body can then react to the buildup by sending white blood cells to attack it, much like they’d attack a bacterial infection, and inflammation can occur.

-There’s also a higher risk that if a blood clot breaks away from another area in the body, it could get stuck in the narrow artery and cut off blood supply completely, potentially causing a heart attack or stroke.
+There may also be a higher risk of a heart attack or stroke.
+This can happen if a blood clot breaks away from another area in the body.
+The clot could then get stuck in the narrow artery and cut off blood supply completely.